Things to see & do

 The towns and villages surrounding the Lough are steeped in history and are just waiting to be explored.

-Summer brings out the best of the wildlife on Strangford Lough, during the next few months you can expect to see:
+Autumn brings the arrival of a variety of birds to Strangford Lough, during the next few months you can expect to see:

 The mild winter climate, sheltered shores and rich feeding all combine to make Strangford Lough the perfect over wintering location for more than 70,000 seabirds that migrate here from northern latitudes.
 These include over 75% of the entire population of Light Bellied Brent Geese that make the journey from Arctic Canada.